miarma-corporation/server-docker/README.md

 To do this, right-click the Docker icon and select *Settings*, then click *Shared Drives* and check the drive that you will clone the nQuake server docker repository to.

+Also, since nQuake server runs inside an Ubuntu image, you need to enable Linux containers if running on a Windows 10 host.
+Right-click the Docker icon and click *Switch to Linux Containers...*

+All done.

 ## Downloading

 To download the files, simply open a terminal or Git bash prompt and enter: